Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we verify the superiority of our CRPTpro across (i) cross-domain downstream RL performance in section IV.B, (ii) visual generalization in section IV.C, (iii) single-domain finetuning in section IV.D, and (iv) pre-training efficiency in section IV.E.
-In addition, extensive analysis is also provided, including (i) numerical ablation study in section IV.F, (ii) effect and reasons of efficient prototypical learning in section IV.F, and (iii) visualized analysis of decoupled random collection in section IV.G.
+In this section, we verify the superiority of our CRPTpro across (i) cross-domain downstream RL performance in Section IV.B, (ii) visual generalization in Section IV.C, (iii) single-domain finetuning in Section IV.D, (iv) pre-training efficiency in Section IV.E, and (v) numerical ablation study in Section IV.F.
+In addition, we conduct extensive analytical experiments on both efficient prototypical learning (Section IV.G) and decoupled random collection (Section IV.H) to further verify our motivation.